-“By combining an understanding of the bigger picture that exists around the built environment and sustainability, professionals can lead their organisations forward and effect real, measurable change”
+“By combining an understanding of the bigger picture around the built environment and sustainability, professionals can lead their organisations forward and effect real change”

 To anticipate this shift in approach, we all have to make changes that take all sustainability requirements into account.
 On energy usage, the United Nations (UN) found that the built environment sector accounted for over 34% of energy demand and around 37% of energy and process-related CO2 emissions in 2021.